 \section{Introduction}

-This paper addresses the challenge of inference in large-dimensional selective labeling models.
+This paper addresses the challenge of inference on large-dimensional selective labeling models with binary outcomes.
 These models emerge in numerous domains where the observed binary outcomes result from the choices made by one of the agents within the system.
-Recently, they have garnered significant attention in the fields of computer science and machine learning, where this issue is known as the ``selective labels problem'', referring to potentially endogenous sample selection (in the language of econometricians).
+Recently, they have garnered significant attention in the fields of computer science and machine learning, where this issue is known as the ``selective labels problem'', or as an endogenous sample selection problem.
 Applications of these models span a wide range of areas, including criminal justice, healthcare, and insurance.
 For important recent work in this area, see for example \cite{lakkarujuetal2017}, \cite{kleinbergetal} and \cite{asheshsl}.
 These authors focus on judicial bail decisions, where one observes the outcome of whether a defendant filed to return for their court appearance only if the judge in the case decides to release the defendant on bail.
-Letting $d_i$ denote the binary decision to grant bail, and $y_i$ denote the binary outcome of the defendant returning for court appearance, they consider a model of the form
+Letting $D_i$ denote the binary decision to grant bail, and $Y_i$ denote the binary outcome of the defendant returning for court appearance, they consider a model of the form

 This process and the ensuing model can be best explained with the diagram below.
-The top node indicates the decision made by the agent (judge in our criminology example) which corresponds to a {\em yes} ($D_i=1$) or {\em no} ($D_i=0$) on individual $i$.
+The top node indicates the decision made by the agent which corresponds to a {\em yes} ($D_i=1$) or {\em no} ($D_i=0$) on individual $i$.
 The other observed dependent variable, corresponding to the two nodes beneath the top one, is denoted by $Y_i$, where $Y_i\in \{ 0,1,NA\}$ and denotes the resulting outcome (return to court in our example).
-The selective labels problem occurs because the observation of outcome $Y_i$ is constrained by the decision $D_i$ made by the judge:
+The selective labels problem occurs because the observation of outcome $Y_i$ is constrained by the decision $D_i$ made by the agent:

-Of course controlling for selection bias has a rich history in the econometrics literature, but usually for models where the outcome variable after selection is continuous.
-Seminal work in the parametric literature include \cite{heckman1974} and in the semiparametric literature, see \cite{ahn-powell}, \cite*{neweyetal} and \cite{neweyej}.

-With the availability of regressors for each of the equations in the binary outcome our econometric model is of the form: